wiretap-retro/A500-Tower-Power/README.md

 * Power on the Amiga Tower and enjoy.

 ## Revision Info
 * Rev 1: Moved power LED from PG over to the 5V line.
-The PG signal turns off after the ATX power supply tests itself.
+The PG signal turns off after the ATX power supply tests itself, depending on the PSU.
 Important if you wanted to use it as a power LED on the front of the case by putting a 2-pin header there instead.
 * Rev 0: Initial rev -- tested/working

 ## Misc